Oklahoma State Penitentiary: 1973 McAlester Prison Riot

-A federal court in 1978 found conditions at OSP unconstitutional.
+Battle v.
+Anderson

+Judge Luther Bohanon found in Battle v.
+Anderson that conditions at OSP unconstitutional and he later supervised the facility's reform.
 The lawsuit, filed by one inmate before the riot, was changed to a class action suit after the riot.
-U.S. District Judge Luther Bohannon put the Department of Correction under federal control.
+Bohannon put the Department of Correction under federal control.
 The last issue of the lawsuit, medical care for offenders, was settled 27 years later, in 2001.

 Consequent to the court's orders, four new housing units were built at OSP, and in 1984 the aging East and West Cellhouses were closed.
 In 1983, all female inmates were moved to Mabel Bassett Correctional Center in Oklahoma City.

+Other riots

 On December 17, 1985, the inmates became disruptive, then gained control and took five employees as hostages on A and C units.
 Three of the hostages were seriously injured before their release the next day.
 The disturbance caused more than $375,000 in damage and two of the hostages were permanently disabled.
 After this incident, security was overhauled at the prison to reduce inmate movements, limit recreation, and institute a level-ranking system for offenders to improve safety.